trumans/treehouse-react-app-course-manager/README.md

   * If authentication is successful the page header is updated with the user name.
 If the sign-in was initiated from the header Sign In link the app redirects to the home page.
 If initiated by the Create Course or Update Course page, which requires authentication, the app redirects back to that page.
   * If authentication fails an error message is displayed.

+## User Sign Out
+/signout

+* The user is redirected to this page by the Sign Out link in the page header.
+* The app clears the current login, redirects to the home page, and updates page header.

 ## Courses
 /courses